 What’s An Oil Filter Tool?

-Older style car oil filters are simple metal filters that screw onto an oil filter adaptor on the side of the engine block.
-Although oil filters are only fitted hand tight (oil filter tools are not needed for fitting), the filters do tight over time and so a tool is needed to remove them.
+Older-style car oil filters are simple metal filters that screw onto an oil filter adaptor on the side of the engine block.
+Although oil filters are only fitted hand-tight (oil filter tools are not needed for fitting), the filters do tight over time, so a tool is needed to remove them.

 A strap or chain grip may be used for leverage but is only useful when the real estate around the filter is vacant.
-If the filter is berried between components, then you’ll need a claw-long extension and ratchet.
-It crushes the filter and looks kind of unprofessional but very effective.
+If the filter is buried between components, then you’ll need a claw-long extension and ratchet.
+It crushes the filter and looks kind of unprofessional, but very effective.

 There are a few different oil filter tools for different applications, and so you’ll need a variety, a claw, chain or strap, and an oil filter set.